aisanxi/aisanxi.github.io/_pages/cv.md

 {% include base_path %}

-updated at **16 January 2019**
+updated at **May 16 2019**

 Education
 =
 * 2010-2014, B.S. in Geomatics Engineering, Hohai University, Chna
-* 2014-2016, M.S. in Geodesy, University of Chinese Academy of Sciences, China
-* 2016-present, Ph.D. in Geophysics, University of Chinese Academy of Sciences, China
+* 2014-present, Ph.D. in Geophysics, University of Chinese Academy of Sciences, China

 Research Interests
 =